edubruell/ChatRbot/README.md

 chat("Was ist der deutsche Mikrozensus?",.temp=0)
 chat("Was ist der deutsche Mikrozensus?",.temp=0) # Same answer
 #If you need deterministic answers that you can describe well in a paper this is probably the way to go.
+#For mc_answer .temp=0 is the reasonable default, while it is higher for chat.

 #One is the other extreme (most random)
 chat("Was ist der deutsche Mikrozensus?",.temp=1)